supervisely-ecosystem/yolov8/serve/README.md

 ## Custom models

-Copy model file path from Team Files and select task type:
+Copy model file path from **Team Files** and select task type:

 https://user-images.githubusercontent.com/91027877/249001911-d92ac00e-bfa7-448d-bfd5-599b4ca3e415.mp4

 # Example: apply YOLOv8 | v9 | v10 to image in labeling tool

-Run **NN Image Labeling** app, connect to YOLOv8 | v9 | v10 app session, and click on "Apply model to image", or if you want to apply model only to the region within the bounding box, select the bbox and click on "Apply model to ROI":
+Run **NN Image Labeling** app, connect to "YOLOv8 | v9 | v10 app" session, and click on `Apply model to image`, or if you want to apply model only to the region within the bounding box, select the bbox and click on `Apply model to ROI`:

 https://user-images.githubusercontent.com/91027877/249003695-a1c0e6bb-8783-448f-86c0-0d8a4eccfae0.mp4